vgopal02/CoffeeQuiz/README.md

    -  ## Quiz Page
         -   In the quiz the user comes straight into the first question.
         -   The top left corner shows the question counter and right corner has score counter.
-        -   The main body of the page has the question which gets picked in random from a database of questions which has been hardcoded.
+        -   The main body of the page has the question which gets picked at random from a database of questions which has been hardcoded.
-        -   The user has the opportunity to play 5 questions.
+        -   The user has the opportunity to play 5 questions at a time.
         -   The correct answer will get highlighted in green and the user will get 10 points which is added to their score .
         -   The incorrect answer will get highlighted in red and the user will not get any points.
 However , no points are deducted for the incorrect answer.
         -   There is a 1 second delay after the user answers a question before moving to the next one.